 Clinical interests: My clinical interests include individual and group psychotherapy and psychotherapy training and supervision.
 As a therapist, I work from an interpersonal dynamic approach to help clients strengthen and maintain the relationships in their lives.
 I strive to create strong, trusting, and genuine relationships with my clients and provide support and challenge within the therapeutic relationship to help clients realize their treatment goals and live more fulfilling lives.

 Multicultural interests: As a therapist, I ascribe to the Multicultural Orientation (MCO) Framework to attend to clients’ salient cultural identities and experiences within the therapeutic relationship.
-I recognize the impact of systems of oppression and power on the lived experiences of many clients, and I am committed to working towards social justice and equity for clients of every race, ethnicity, gender identity and expression, sexual orientation, socioeconomic status, religious/spiritual identity, and ability status.

 Charles Bermingham